lfmrad/legacy-gamedev/game-ALTERIT-demo/README.md

 [Full demo on Youtube](https://www.youtube.com/watch?v=LH0LfCJr0ig)

-An advanced multiplatform 2D game demo centered around ability-based mechanics, showcasing a variety of sophisticated underlying systems.
-Features include:
+An advanced multiplatform 2D game demo centered around ability-based mechanics, showcasing a variety of sophisticated systems that I built.
+Some of these include:

 * [Custom Touch Controls](Assets/Scripts/PlayerController.cs): Designed for an engaging gameplay experience.
 While intuitive and responsive, mastering the controls offers a rewarding challenge.
 Full keyboard support is also available for PC gameplay.
 * [Automatic Level Builder](Assets/Scripts/WallCrafter.cs): This system dynamically constructs levels using a designated set of anchors, allowing for diverse map layouts and supporting a variety of art styles.